How to Test the Feasibility of Your Nonprofit's Capital Campaign

 Is that enough money to pay for what the campaign plans to do?

-Nonprofits often use a consultant for feasibility studies because she’s a step removed from the organization and, therefore, interview subjects are more likely to be frank with her.
+Nonprofits often use a consultant for feasibility studies for this reason: She's a step removed from the organization, and therefore interview subjects are more likely to be frank with her.

-All the organization’s board members should contribute to the campaign.
-The board’s willingness to support the campaign is an indication of its being feasible.
-Also important, potential donors who aren’t board members are likely to ask whether you have 100 percent board participation.
+Whether or not an organization's board includes wealthy individuals, all its members should contribute to the campaign.
+The board's willingness to support the campaign is an indication of its feasibility.
+Also important, potential donors who aren't board members are likely to ask whether you have 100 percent board participation.
+They're asking whether every board member has given a gift or made a pledge to the campaign.

-A charismatic executive director may be able to stir up enthusiasm about a capital project, but to succeed, such a project usually requires broad-based support and the assistance of all levels of leadership in the organization.
+Why is this step so important?
+A charismatic executive director may be able to stir up enthusiasm about a capital project; but to succeed, such a project usually requires broad-based support and the assistance of all levels of leadership in the organization.
+If every member of the board of directors hasn't given to the campaign, it suggests that only a few people really support the idea.

 Also, people asking other people to make contributions are in a much better position to ask if they, themselves, have given.
 Board members must be willing to be involved in the campaign fundraising.